 After freshening up it’s time for some sightseeing!
 We’ll have a walk around the lakeside to explore the shops, bars and yoga hideouts – you can haggle all your last-minute trekking gear here too!
 We may have the chance to hop on a boat to enjoy Phewa Lake from the water for a relaxing ride to take in the beauty of the scenery and watch the paragliders circle above.

 Get your walking boots on as it’s time to hit the mountain!
 After breakfast, we’ll be catching the local bus to the small town of Kande, where our trek will start.

 From Kande to Dhampus it takes around 5 hours, hiking uphill past mountain villages, farm terraces and forests.
 Be prepared as the ascent can get pretty steep!
 Most of the track is natural mountain terrain or uneven stone steps.
 We’ll stop for lunch on the way, with many rest breaks to catch your breath and take in the views!

 DAY THREE - SUNRISE

-When we reach Phedi we’ll take a bus back to Pokhara for a well-deserved lunch feast.
-And the fun doesn’t stop there!
+When we reach Phedi we’ll take a bus back to Pokhara for lunch.
+The fun doesn’t stop there!
 There’ll be some free time for sightseeing in the afternoon.
 We’ll head up to Davi’s Falls, a beautiful waterfall that descends into an underground tunnel to Gupteshwor Mahadev Cave.